SIGN IN / UP

 docker run -d --name mariadb -e MARIADB_USER=admin -e MARIADB_PASSWORD=your_password -e MARIADB_ROOT_PASSWORD=your_strong_pass mariadb:10.8

-Also, this version of the mariadb:10.8 database can be installed along with phpMyAdmin and linked to it.
-Let's see how to do it.
+You can also install this version of the database mariadb:10.8 along with phpMyAdmin and link it to it.
+Let's see how to do this.

 vim docker-compose.yaml